tc39/proposal-module-expressions/docs/module-caching.md

 These invariants cannot be enforced by ECMA-262, since it doesn't define how cloning works and how string specifiers are resolved.
 They will be respected by the HTML integration, and the champion group suggests that hosts that have a similar modules model could follow these patterns.

-7. When serializing and deserializing a module block, the "referrer" used as the base to resolve string specifiers should be kept the same:
+7. When serializing and deserializing a module block, the "base" used to resolve string specifiers (for example, the URL of the importer module) should be kept the same:
    ```js
    // /main.js
    const worker = new Worker("./worker/worker.js");